Micro Irrigation Maintenance & Troubleshooting FAQ’s

 What is a Drip Tape?

 Drip tape is a flat tape with drippers pre-inserted in a spacing of 12″ to 18″.
-The drip tape expands when filled with water and is ideal for use in vegetable gardens or for row crops or where total saturation of coverage is desired.
+The drip tape expands when filled with water and is ideal for use in vegetable gardens for row crops, or where total saturation of coverage is desired.
 The drip tape is used with special drip tape fittings.
-Drip tape fittings are different in design from those used with drip hose in that they work with a twisting lock device rather than with compression.
+Drip tape fittings are different in design from those used with drip tubing in that they work with a twisting lock device rather than with compression.

 Where should I use Micro sprinklers?